survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Enabling Source Maps

 If you want to enable source maps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url pointing to your development server.
 If you have multiple loaders in a chain, you have to enable source maps separately for each. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

+## Converting CSS to Strings

+Especially with Angular 2, it can be convenient if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.

 {pagebreak}